Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

-# Custom XAMPP localhost index page
+# Custom XAMPP/WAMP localhost index page
-An informative custom XAMPP localhost index page that displays your current projects, useful statistics and provides handy links.
+An informative custom XAMPP/WAMP localhost index page that displays your current projects, useful statistics and provides handy links.
 Technically this localhost index can be adapted to suit any other local apache development environment.

 Please feel free to fork and make your own changes!